Adult hearing services

 If you are still unable to manage on the telephone, it might be worth trying an amplified telephone or a telephone with the loop system (see communication/listening equipment above).

-For information on where to purchase landline/mobile phones for anyone with hearing loss please visit Action on Hearing Loss.
+For information on where to purchase landline / mobile phones for anyone with hearing loss please visit Connevans.
 You can claim the VAT if you have a hearing loss, and everything is available on a 28 money back guarantee.
-For a mobile phone sim card provider specifically for people with hearing impairment, visit Audacious.

 How often should I have my hearing reassessed?